catsdisownedz/Microservices-Notes/Git commands.md

 to ensure that the text files are normalized to LF on checkout and commit  and keep the special code files with the LF endings

+`git add` to push the new file to the repos

+`git status`to ensure that the file has been committed